-A good vocal microphone is key to a great live show.
-You can't go wrong with any of the ones we've listed.
-These are all wired microphones so you'll also need an XLR cable.
+A good vocal microphone is the key to a great live show.
+You can't go wrong with any of the ones we've listed for their quality and durability within a $250 price range.
+These are all wired microphones so you'll also need an XLR cable to ensure the highest level of performance.
 Some mics use phantom power, which requires external juice from either a mixer or DI Box.
-Here are the best vocal microphones for live performances under $250 in 2021.
+Whether you're looking for a vocal microphone with more advanced features or a simpler model, we have compiled a list of the best vocal microphones for live performances on the market right now.
+Here are the best vocal microphones for live performances under $250.

 Best Vocal Microphone For Live Performances Under $250